Yonge Street: Establishment of the route

 With the outbreak of hostilities between France and Great Britain in 1793, part of the War of the First Coalition, the Lieutenant-Governor of Upper Canada (now Ontario), John Graves Simcoe, was concerned about the possibility of the United States entering British North America in support of their French allies.
 In particular, the location of Newark (now Niagara-on-the-Lake), the first and former capital of Upper Canada, was in danger of being attacked by the Americans from the nearby border.
-Additionally, US forces could easily sever British access to the upper lakes at Lake St. Clair or the Detroit River, cutting the colony off from the important trading post at Michilimackinac.
+Additionally, U.S. forces could easily sever British access to the upper lakes at Lake St. Clair or the Detroit River, cutting the colony off from the important trading post at Michilimackinac.

 Simcoe planned to move the capital to a better-protected location and build overland routes to the upper lakes as soon as possible.
-Simcoe established York, as Toronto was originally called, with its naturally enclosed harbour, as a defensible site for a new capital.
+He established York, as Toronto was originally called, with its naturally enclosed harbour, as a defensible site for a new capital.
 To provide communications between the site and the upper lakes, he planned two connected roads, the first running north from York to Lake Simcoe, (then named Lake aux Claies), the second joining Lake Simcoe with Georgian Bay.
 This would allow overland transport to the upper lakes, bypassing U.S. strongholds.
 The route from Lake Ontario to Lake Simcoe is still known as Yonge Street, and the second leg to Georgian Bay was long known as the Penetanguishene Road.